Model-Free Design of Control Systems over Wireless Fading Channels: Wireless Control Systems

 \begin{remark} Note that in \eqref{eq:plant_switched} we can consider a more general formulation with the switched dynamics

-where we consider a \emph{remote} control policy $g^{(i)}: \mathbb{R}^p \times \mathbb{R}^q \to \mathbb{R}^q$ implemented at the AP using state information when the loop is closed, and a \emph{local} control policy $\tdg^{(i)}: \mathbb{R}^q \to \mathbb{R}^q$ that can be implemented by the plant using only previous control information when the loop is open.
-Simple cases of the local policy include, e.g., using the previous input, i.e. $\tdg^{(i)}(u_{t}^{(i)}) = u_{t-1}^{(i)}$, or no input, i.e. $\tdg^{(i)}(u_{t}^{(i)}) = 0$ as in \eqref{eq:plant_switched}.
+where we further consider a \emph{local} control policy $\tilde{g}^{(i)}: \mathbb{R}^q \to \mathbb{R}^q$ that can be implemented by the plant using only previous control information when the feedback loop is open.
+Simple cases of the local policy include, e.g., using the previous input, i.e. $\tilde{g}^{(i)}(u_{t}^{(i)}) = u_{t-1}^{(i)}$, or no input, i.e. $\tilde{g}^{(i)}(u_{t}^{(i)}) = 0$ as in \eqref{eq:plant_switched}.
 Numerical experiments in this paper consider the latter case, and thus we adopt formulation \eqref{eq:plant_switched} in the remainder of the paper for the sake of clarity.
-In principle, one could design the remote control policy as well, but that results in an (even) harder optimization problem that we do not address here.
+In principle, one could design the local control policy as well, but that results in an (even) harder optimization problem that we do not address here.
 We refer the interested reader to \cite{gatsis_optimal_2014} for a more detailed discussion. \end{remark}

 \begin{remark} Observe in the Fig. \ref{fig:wl_control_sys} and the switched dynamics in \eqref{eq:plant_switched} that the open-loop configuration of the wireless control system is restricted to the actuation, or ``downlink'', stage of the control cycle and not the sensing, or ``uplink'', stage of the cycle.
 This is to say that we assume that the AP always has state information of all plants available and can thus allocate resources and compute control decisions, but control packets may be lost.
 This model is reasonable in practice as sensing devices, e.g. cameras, are more likely to be stationary in the environment and require high data rate transmissions, thus motivating the use of wired connections that do not suffer packet loss.
-Alternatively, the possible mobility of the plants themselves necessitate a wireless connection to the AP, which is practically feasible due to lower data rates needed to transmit control signals.
+Alternatively, the possible mobility of the plants themselves necessitates a wireless connection to the AP, which is practically feasible due to lower data rates needed to transmit control signals.
 In any case, we point out that the methodology developed in this work can be easily extended to the case of wireless uplink. \end{remark}

 \tikzstyle{block} = [draw, fill=blue!40, rectangle, minimum height=1cm, minimum width=5em] \tikzstyle{largerblock} = [draw, fill=blue!20, rectangle, minimum height=1cm, minimum width=21em,style=dashed] \tikzstyle{largerblock2} = [draw, fill=blue!40, rectangle, minimum height=1cm, minimum width=16em] \tikzstyle{sum} = [draw, fill=blue!20, circle, node distance=1cm] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}]